athawe/AT-Enmity-Cycle/Pathfinder 2E/CompendiumDirectoryPF2e/Bestiaries/Bestiary 3/Shulsaga.md

     desc: "  An astrally projected creature whose astral form is slain by a shulsaga takes a -2 circumstance penalty to the subsequent Fortitude saving throw to resist the strain."

   - name: "Disk Rider"
-    desc: "  A shulsaga can ride atop any [[Spells/Floating Disk|Floating Disk]] they create.
+    desc: "  A shulsaga can ride atop any [[Spells/Carryall|Carryall]] they create.
 While mounted on a _floating disk_, a shulsaga gains a +10-foot enhancement bonus to their fly Speed, and the shulsaga can use their feet to wield the disk as a heavy shield (Hardness 5, HP20, BT10).\n\nA broken disk grants no bonus to Speed, and the spell ends if the disk is destroyed."

   - name: "Hop On"
-    desc: "  **Frequency** once per round\n\n**Requirements** The shulsaga is adjacent to a [[Spells/Floating Disk|Floating Disk]] they created\n* * *\n\n**Effect** The shulsaga Steps into the disk's space and rides atop the disk.
+    desc: "  **Frequency** once per round\n\n**Requirements** The shulsaga is adjacent to a [[Spells/Carryall|Carryall]] they created\n* * *\n\n**Effect** The shulsaga Steps into the disk's space and rides atop the disk.
 They can also use this action to dismount from their disk."

 ```